 Different Ideas To Try

-You don’t have to use these exact values, or the same hatching technique, or even the same medium to shade this mandala if you don’t want too.
+You don’t have to use these exact values, the same hatching technique, or even the same medium to shade this mandala.
 Here are a few different ideas to experiment with.

 - Pen and ink stippling or cross hatching.